The 33 Best Romance Novels of All Time: Books to Love

 Look no further than this royal romance.
 If you haven’t read this romance loosely based on Wills and Kate’s love story, read no further.
 This is the end-all, be-all of Royal Reads.

-I picked this up to help combat my Royal Wedding withdrawal.
+I picked up this contemporary fiction book to help combat my Royal Wedding withdrawal.
 I assumed it was going to be a light and fluffy romance — I had no idea I was going to be sobbing my eyes out with what is essentially the newest JoJo Moyes.

 Ella has moved to Oxford to study for one year before heading back to America to work on a political campaign, fulfilling a lifelong dream to study in the famed English school.
 But then she falls for her professor and must decide what she wants from the future.
 We love Julia Whelan and jumped at the chance to include this great book in our list of British romance novels.